 When to Visit

 It's best to avoid peak tourist periods such as Christmas and spring break when restaurant lines are long, causeways are clogged and attractions are jammed.
 Also be careful scheduling trips during hurricane season (August-October can be troublesome months).
 Even if a hurricane does not hit the area, the mere threat creates multiple logistical problems.
 Mid-winter and late spring are two high-value times for a visit.
-Shop for flights to South Florida.

 South Florida has three major airports.
 Use that fact to your advantage.
 This is one of those places where it pays to shop by airport.
 International terminals at Miami (MIA), Fort Lauderdale (FLL), and Palm Beach County (PBI) are all located within a 60-mile span along I-95.
 Fares can vary quite a bit from one airport to the next, and sometimes the price of ground transportation pales in comparison to the savings.
 At MIA, the bus station is in Concourse E, directly across from U.S. Customs.
 Cab rides into downtown Miami generally run about $40.